 Her story is similar to Kristina and Gary’s, whereby it wasn’t the advice of a medical professional which led them on a path to greater quality of life: it was through self-learning.

-Kristina also benefited from cannabis.
-She stated, “Between the two of us, we’ve lost 13 prescriptions, nearly 200 pounds, and gained 15 years back on our lives.”
+Kristina confirmed her own progress in these cannabis success stories.
+She stated, “Between the two of us, we’ve lost 13 prescriptions, nearly 150 pounds, and gained 15 years back on our lives.”
 Through her extensive research and know-how about cannabis, Kristina also forged a career as a freelance cannabis writer.

 For Tatum, her learning journey took her to a hemp conference at a particularly low point in her life.
 After meeting the founder of Pure Kind Botanicals, he offered her a position to help develop a product specifically designed for menstruation.
 A year later, she’s developing two products- Menstrual Relief and Menstrual Relief Plus.
 Tatum reports the products, which are herbal blends (for example, turmeric and fennel) with minimal THC content, eradicated almost every one of her symptoms.
 Today, she has her social life, work life, and intimate life back.
 Feedback from users has been promising, some describing immediate results.